 Some people like getting a tax refund because it’s a lump sum they can put toward debt or invest.
 But realize that overpaying is a bit like giving the government a free loan throughout the year!

+While there may be fast ways to get a tax refund, perhaps you’d rather just hold onto that money in the first place.
 If you better balanced what is taken out of your paychecks, you could take the excess you would have paid and invest it.

 While you aren’t asked to fill out a new W-4 each year, you may request one if you think you need to adjust the withholding amount.

-Sometimes it might be wise to adjust how much income tax is withheld include:
+Some of the times it might be wise to adjust how much income tax is withheld include:

 • Starting a new job or position